Removing Paint From Wrought Iron, Cast Iron And Steel Using Thermal Methods

 REMOVAL AND REPAINTING.
 THESE LAWS, AS WELL AS ANY REQUIREMENTS

-PROHIBITING VOLATILE ORGANIC COMPOUNDS (VOCs), SHOULD BE REQUESTED
+PROHIBITING VOLATILE ORGANIC COMPOUNDS (VOCs), REGULATORY

-INFORMATION MAY ALSO BE REQUESTED FROM THE ENVIRONMENTAL
+INFORMATION CAN BE REQUESTED FROM THE ENVIRONMENTAL

-AGENCY (EPA) REGIONAL OFFICE AND/OR THE STATE OFFICE OF
+PROTECTION AGENCY (EPA) REGIONAL OFFICE AND/OR THE STATE OFFICE OF

 A. This procedure includes guidance on the selection of